contextgeneric/cgp-patterns/content/blanket-implementations.md

 provider, it would face other limitations such as not being able to implement other traits that may cause a conflict.

-In practice, we consider that blanket implementations allow for _a singule context-generic provider_ to be defined.
+In practice, we consider that blanket implementations allow for _a singular context-generic provider_ to be defined.
 In future chapters, we will look at how to relax the singular constraint, to make it possible to allow _multiple_ context-generic or context-specific providers to co-exist.